 - Wash immediately with clean running water, lifting both lids repeatedly while doing so and keeping the eye open.

 - Continue to wash the eye without break for at least 15 minutes.
 If the irritation still persists after this, seek medical attention without delay.

 - If the affected person is wearing contact lenses, the eyes should be flushed constantly until the person is able to remove these contact lenses.

-Problem solver topics Safety topics Ask an Expert
+Safety topics Problem solver topics Ask a Paint Expert